 10. The Coast Guard is smaller than the New York City Police Department.

-11. The Marine Corps motto, "Semper Fidelis,” was adopted in 1883 as the official motto.
+11. The Marine Corps adopted "Semper Fidelis" as its official motto in 1883.
 It is Latin for Always Faithful.

 12. The nickname "Leatherneck" originates from the stiff leather stock that early Marines wore around their necks, probably to protect their jugular vein against saber blows.

-13. The English Bulldog, also known as "Teufel-hunden,” or "Devil Dogs,” is the unofficial mascot that symbolize the ethos of the Warrior Culture of the U.S. Marines.
-The U.S. Marine Corps earned this unofficial mascot during World War I, when many German reports called the attacking Marines "teufel-hunden," meaning Devil-Dogs.
-“Teufel-hunden” were the vicious, wild and ferocious mountain dogs of German Bavarian folklore.
+13. The English Bulldog, also known as "Teufel-hunden" or "Devil Dogs," is the unofficial mascot that symbolizes the ethos of the warrior culture of the U.S. Marines.
+The Marine Corps earned this unofficial mascot during World War I, when many German reports called the attacking Marines "teufel-hunden," meaning devil dogs.
+"Teufel-hunden" were the vicious, wild and ferocious mountain dogs of German Bavarian folklore.

 15. The Air Force's F-117 fighter uses aerodynamics discovered during research into how bumblebees fly.